 How to connect?

 You store a non-fungible token inside a cryptocurrency wallet.
 By connecting this wallet to a game, the token can be used.
-This connection between the token in your wallet and the game is often done by software wallets like Metamask, Trust Wallet, Wombat or Tronlink.
+This connection between the token in your wallet and the game is often done by software wallets, for example Metamask is common and used for different blockchains.
 By logging into your wallet and approving the connection with a game, the game is capable of reading the contents of your wallet.
 It will recognize your assets and give you access to specific content.
 That’s the valuable connection between gaming and tokens.

 Some games allow you the create – often called minting – certain fungible or non-fungible tokens.
 In the role playing game The Six Dragons players can find resources to create unique weapons.
 The game mints these weapons and stores them as non-fungible tokens in the user’s wallet.
 These weapons are unique and owned by the player.
 Nobody else can touch them.
 In Axie Infinity players earn Small Love Potions (SLP) for their efforts, which is a fungible token.